abbeyroad7/Terra-CotS/content/World/Memories/Session 12.md

 The party settled on taking the path heading east based on a vision from [[Leika's Stone]].

-Up the road, they encountered a common brown bear. [[Borislav]] was slashed and bitten before the party managed to drop the beast and scavenge its corpse for its pelt and meat.
+Up the road, they encountered a snarling brown bear in the underbrush.
+Half the party immediately fell to the ground and played dead, but [[Borislav]] and [[Goobert]] stood their ground. [[Borislav]] was slashed and bitten before the party finally managed to defeat the beast and proceed to scavenge its pelt and meat.

-Further along, they came to a lumber camp.
-The entrance was open, with blood smeared across the ground.
+As the party continued, they came upon a deserted lumber camp.
+The entrance was open, with a long trail of dried blood smeared across the ground.
+A number of [[Order of Celestria|Celestrian]] soldiers lay dead at the center of the campsite, with a dozen or so fallen loggers nearby.

+As they investigated, a lone archer took aim at [[Freya]] and let loose a volley of arrows.
+The members of the party aware of the attack took cover, while [[Yeldarb]] urinated on an open gravestone. [[Elara Moonshade|Elara]] had gone to find Yeldarb, while [[Scribbles]] searched the logging cabin.

+As the team roused to the ambush, they pivoted their way around the sniper, and vaulted the fence to the treeline and surrounded a man with a shirt insignia similar to that of the dead loggers.
+Upon learning his backstory, [[Yeldarb]] the Barbarian relented in his rage and explained to the man that they were not affiliated with the [[Order of Celestria|Celestrian]] army and were merely seeking to rescue [[Hilda Goldvein]].

+The man calmed and put down his longbow, ashamed of his error.
+He apologized to the adventurers and offered them his single health potion as a consolation.
+He went on to explain that his campsite had been attacked 3 days prior, after [[Hilda Goldvein|Hilda]] had come.
 ![[pagebreak.webp|center]]